 United State and browser

 Firefox.
 The filter expression should contain only those dimensions and/or metrics which you have chosen in your setup form.

-unique_id.
-You can add up to six additional dimension fields and 10 additional metric fields.
+For a Custom Report, you can add up to six additional dimension fields and ten additional metric fields.

 To ensure that the data you're receiving is reliable, we require that you create an entirely new connector for the updated version of your Google Analytics report.
 You must either: